Why should I switch business energy suppliers?

 How much could I save by switching business energy?

-How much your business could save depends on its size, the number of staff and, ultimately, how efficiently it’s run.
+How much your business could save by switching commercial energy suppliers depends on its size, the number of staff and, ultimately, how efficiently it’s run.
 The exact amount is hard to pinpoint because all businesses are different.
+Let us help you to compare business energy deals for your business.

-How does switching business energy work and how long does it take?
+How does switching business energy suppliers work and how long does it take?

 To make the switch, just answer a few questions, such as what type of business you have, where it’s located, and how much energy it uses.
 If you can, grab your latest bill when you start a quote.
 All the answers will be on there.